Gems, Geology and Good Times: Make the Most of your Gemboree Visit

 Article Header Image

-We’re thrilled to celebrate the 60th anniversary of the Gemboree, Canada’s largest Gem & Mineral show, held in Bancroft ever year, in Hastings County, the Mineral Capital of Canada.
-This four-day event across 2 locations features over 100 exhibitors, a popular Speaker Series and has been named one of Ontario’s Top 100 Festivals and Events.
+We’re thrilled to celebrate the upcoming 61st Annual Rockhound Gemboree, Canada’s largest Gem & Mineral!
+Held in Bancroft, Hastings County and also known as the Mineral Capital of Canada.
+This four-day event across 2 locations has been recognized as one of Ontario’s Top 100 Festivals and Events.

 Whether you are an avid rockhounder and mineral collector, are interested in learning about recreational geology or just visiting the area over the long weekend, this experience is not to be missed.